top of page

 One misnomer when it comes to a real estate career: Extroversion is not a prerequisite for success.
 You can absolutely put other skills to work and develop a communication style that's not dependent on being the loudest person in the room.
 While you should develop your self-confidence and resilience, authenticity and sincerity trump a sales-y approach every time.

-Challenges of a career in real estate
+What are the challenges of a career in real estate?

 While a career in real estate can be exceptionally rewarding, it comes with its share of challenges just like any other profession does.
 There are financial risks associated with starting a real estate business and keeping it going in a variety of market conditions.
 Agents generally work long hours in a highly competitive environment and take on a great deal of responsibility for managing clients, properties, and transactions.